 Most insect bites and stings can be safely treated at home.
 If you know you already have a tick allergy, do not remove the tick.
 Instead, seek medical attention.
 Removing the tick may cause it to inject more allergen-containing saliva.

-After a bite or sting, consider the following steps:
+After a bite or sting:

 Sometimes the insect or part of the insect may be left behind in the skin.
 Removing them will help the area heal and avoid further irritation or infection.